 |M.2 slots||(2x) M.2 2280/2230 M-key (PCIe x4); M.2 2230 (WiFi/BT);||N.A.|

 ** As an Amazon associate we earn from qualifying purchases.* Dedicated GPU warning: Check if your particular power supply model has enough power.
 Additionally some PSUs don't come with an auxiliary PCIe power connector and you may need to buy a SATA to PCIe power adapter.

 Differences between HP EliteDesk 800 G5 Mini and Lenovo ThinkCentre M92p Tower

-If a more modern desktop is what you are looking for, then you should go with the HP EliteDesk 800 G5 Mini which was released in 2019.
+If you are looking for a more modern desktop, then you should go with the HP EliteDesk 800 G5 Mini which was released in 2019.
 The Lenovo ThinkCentre M92p Tower is older and entered production in 2011.

 If you are looking for the smaller form factor the HP EliteDesk 800 G5 Mini is the right one for you.
 It is smaller than the Lenovo ThinkCentre M92p Tower and will fit more easily under your desk.

 Usually the newer the generation of the CPU, the better the performance and efficiency is.
 If your budget allows it, you should go with the HP EliteDesk 800 G5 Mini as it is running a newer generation CPU.
 This is not to say that Lenovo ThinkCentre M92p Tower is bad - it can still run some powerful CPUs, albeit being an older generation.

 The Lenovo ThinkCentre M92p Tower has 4 RAM slots while the HP EliteDesk 800 G5 Mini has only 2 slot(s).
 Of course this is not something to worry about.
 Just make sure you take it into consideration when planning how much RAM will your system be using.